nick1udwig/kibitz/README.md

 # llm-chat

-A modern web interface for the Anthropic Claude API built with Next.js and TypeScript.
+A client for the Anthropic Claude API built with Next.js and TypeScript.

-## Features

-- 💬 Multiple chat conversations
-- 🔧 Full Claude API configuration
-- 🛠️ Tool use support
-- 🎨 Dark/light mode
-- 📝 Markdown support
-- ⚙️ Per-conversation settings
-- 💾 Local storage persistence
-- 📤 Conversation export/import
-- 🔑 Secure API key handling

 ## Prerequisites